kkinnear/zprint/doc/reference.md

   * `:aligned` -- the default.
 Any comments that are aligned on input and are separated by less than 5 lines on output will be aligned in the output.
+    All inline comments will shift left to be one space from the widest code.

   * `:consecutive` -- Any inline comments which appear on consecutive lines in the output (not the input) will be aligned.
+All inline comments will shift left to be one space from the widest code.

 #### :count? _false_